openvinotoolkit/openvino/docs/notebooks/407-person-tracking-with-output.rst

 2. **Prediction**

-   In this step, we use Kalman filter\ `1 <#f1>`__\  framework to predict a target bounding box of each tracking object in the next frame.
+   In this step, we use Kalman filter [1] framework to predict a target bounding box of each tracking object in the next frame.
 There are two states of prediction output: ``confirmed`` and ``unconfirmed``.
 A new track comes with a state of ``unconfirmed`` by default, and it can be turned into ``confirmed`` when a certain number of consecutive detections are matched with this new track.
 Meanwhile, if a matched track is missed over a specific time, it will be deleted as well.

 3. **Data association and update**